roninoss/plugin-primitives/README.md

 ### `withSourceFile` 🤖 🍎

-Apply modifications to a source file.
+Add a source file to the project.
 Accepts an optional `contents` parameter to specify the contents of the file.
 If not provided, the contents will be read from the file at `plugins/<filePath>`.
 Also accepts an optional `parallelDir` parameter to specify a directory (relative to the project root) to place the file in, which defaults to `plugins`.

 ```javascript
 withSourceFile(config, {